cbonami/wh-dispatcher/README.md

 #### Option 1: using WSL2

-= preferred option, especially when using WSL-Remote for Containers
+= preferred option, especially when using WSL-Remote for Containers; development environment is 100% pre-cooked and standard

 See [WSL2_DEV_ENV.md](./WSL2_DEV_ENV.md) for setup.